Updated: May 8

 Here are a few main benefits of creatine.

-You can go through a more intense workout for a longer period of time which will lead to the potential of more muscle mass long term.
+You can go through a more intense workout for a longer period which will lead to the potential for more muscle mass long term.

 Studies have shown an increase in anabolic hormones when taking protein.
 Anabolic is a good thing when we are talking about working out.
-Being in an anabolic state simply means your in a position where your body is more likely to build new muscle tissues.
+Being in an anabolic state simply means you are in a position where your body is more likely to build new muscle tissues.
 We want more muscles!

 Everyone is different but typically there is a loading phase to get your muscles saturated with creatine.
 You'll take roughly .3 grams per kilogram of body weight for 5-7 days.
-Under certain circumstance the average human can hold up to 160 grams of creatine.
-From that point after a week you'll do a maintenance with a smaller dosage to maintain a consistent amount in the body.
-The maintenance amount will vary from person to person and depending on intensity of workouts, but roughly speaking you'll consume 3-5 grams per day.
+Under certain circumstances, the average human can hold up to 160 grams of creatine.
+From that point, after a week you'll do maintenance with a smaller dosage to maintain a consistent amount in the body.
+The maintenance amount will vary from person to person and depending on the intensity of workouts, but roughly speaking you'll consume 3-5 grams per day.

 I am in no way saying that you should or should not take creatine.
 Does it have excellent benefits?
 Yes!
 Is it safe?
-There has been proven studies that during the course of 4 years using creatine, there were zero negative impacts on overall health.
+There have been proven studies that during 4 years of using creatine, there were zero negative impacts on overall health.
 Is it for everyone?
 No, not at all.
 Do you need it to get results?
 Nope.

-What I'm trying to do is provide you with the knowledge to make the decision for yourself .
-Creatine can be beneficial but maybe its just not for you.
-It doesn't hurt to give it a try and see what you think for yourself !
+What I'm trying to do is provide you with the knowledge to decide for yourself.
+Creatine can be beneficial but maybe it's just not for you.
+It doesn't hurt to give it a try and see what you think for yourself!
 If you have any questions you can email me at Brandon@blinnfitstudio.com!